nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * logistics managers who have a need to manage a significant number of contacts responsible for logistical assets
 * prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* can type fast and prefers typing to other forms of input
-* is reasonably comfortable using CLI apps

 **Value proposition**:

+Logistics managers often have to keep track of many contacts such as
+* PiCs of inventory items, amenities or transport
+* PoCs of departments, external suppliers or maintenance services

+This is usually done with general purpose software like Microsoft Excel, which may be cumbersome to use as they
+* take up excessive storage
+* are not optimised for typing only

+Therefore, the application aims to deliver the following:
-* manage contacts & their associated assets faster than a typical mouse/GUI driven app
+* manage contacts and associated assets faster than a typical mouse/GUI driven app
+* easily annotate contacts and assets with details
 * easily search for information by any category
 * easily copy contact information to clipboard
+* is lightweight and able to import/export data in easy-to-view format

 ### User stories